 Do 4 or 6 strides at a time, walk back and then do them again !
 Then do exactly the same thing but sideways.

 Lead with your left leg and then lead with your right, and the same as above, make the leading leg do all the work.

 While still fresh you should do some core work, rather when you are tired.
-In actual fact the one legged squat and the lunges are also core work.
-Here is a 'Bridge', these are excellent and can be very revealing if you can't do them, as they will show up muscle weaknesses in your core.
-So to make these effective you must be able to do them, even one would be good.
+Here is a 'Bridge', these are excellent and can be used as a way seeing how good your core is, as it can show up muscle weaknesses in your core.
+To make this an effective exercise you must do them properly.
+I would rather you only do one well than 4 not so well.
 Make sure your pelvis is level and hip / lower back slightly arched upwards.